 For those seeking training for home language interpreters for families at IEP meetings, Wisconsin DPI has partnered with WI FACETS, CESAs, school districts, and other organizations to develop a one day training for home language interpreters who interpret for families at IEP meetings.
 The training provides increased awareness of state and federal laws, regulations, and policies related to the educational rights of students who receive special education through an IEP and who may also be English Language Learners.
 The training also provides increased knowledge of legal responsibilities and requirements related to translation and interpretation of special education, terms, concepts, tools, and resources for interpreters.
 Finally, the training supports improved skills to handle common ethical considerations while interpreting IEP meetings.
 All of the resources for the training are found on this web page.

-Resources on a large variety of topics to support the education of Bilingual and English Learner students.
+This web page from the Wisconsin DPI contains resources on a large variety of topics to support the education of bilingual and English learner students.

 Wisconsin DPI E-Learning Course: Creating Safe and Healthy Environments for Immigrant and Refugee Youth

 This series of four e-courses from the Wisconsin DPI will help you plan and implement practices that create welcoming environments, learning engagement, and success for immigrant and refugee students in Wisconsin schools.

 This chapter from the Wisconsin DPI English Learner Policy Handbook outlines legal requirements, special education evaluations, students with specific disability category needs, and a checklist for IEP teams.
 The full handbook is available on the Wisconsin DPI English Learner Policy Handbook web page.

 This web page provides guidance from Wisconsin DPI for alternate access for ELLs and resources.

 U.S. Department of Education Resources

 U.S. Department of Education: English Learner Toolkit: Chapter 6: Tools and Resources for Addressing English Learners with Disabilities